 - tackling child poverty

 - Lambeth Early Action Partnership (LEAP) programme

 - overseeing youth, play and early years services, including children’s centres, one o’clock clubs and adventure playgrounds, and the Coop Youth and Play Programme

-- working with the Young Lambeth Cooperative (YLC) to ensure young people are at the heart of decisions on the youth services provided in the borough.
+- working with the Young Lambeth Cooperative (YLC) to ensure young people are at the heart of decisions on the youth services provided in the borough. *education and schools.